How to Start Intuitive Eating

 Intuitive eating is the practice of understanding the delicate balance between your body and your mind.
 It emphasizes being aware of your hunger and fullness cues so that you can nourish your body well without overeating or eating in an attempt to fill an emotional void.
 Intuitive eating emphasizes listening to internal body cues around food and hunger rather than falling into traditional patterns of dieting.
-If you’re looking for some ways to practice intuitive eating, trying some of the tips below can be a good place to start.
+If you’re looking for some ways to practice intuitive eating, trying some of the intuitive eating tips below can be a good place to start.

 Pick one step to focus on at a time.